 |---|---|---|

-The contrast is stark.
-Living out of sync with your values creates constant friction that wears on you over time.
+The contrast is clear: living out of sync with your values creates ongoing friction and wears you down.

-This guide will give you tools to find that personal compass.
+This guide gives tools to find your personal compass.
 By the end, you’ll be able to name the principles already guiding you—even if you didn’t realize it before.

 Sorting Through Different Kinds of Values